What Is Grand Larceny in Virginia?

 Grand larceny charges are serious.
 You could end up in prison, and the charge will appear on your criminal records.
 It can be a tough charge to beat, but there are options you can try.

 There are several ways to mitigate a grand larceny charge in Virginia.
 One way is to prove that the stolen property was worth less than $200 and that you intended to return it.
 You can also show that you intended to return the property but were prevented from doing so.
-You could also assert that the law enforcement officers arrested the wrong person and claimed a defense of mistaken identity.
+You could also assert that the law enforcement officers arrested the wrong person and claim a defense of mistaken identity.

 Another way is by proving that you had a right to take the property.
 You can achieve this in several ways: